DawsonSilkenat/bias_framework/readme_bias_framework_user.md

 ### run_framework

 Executes the framework using the model, data, and pre-processing provided at initialisation and the definition of privilege set using one of the provided methods.
 This will run through a number of debiasing methodologies and save the results.
 This may take some time.
-Once finished, you may either call one of the graph displaying methods of this class or the get_FaireaGraphsObject method to get an object which stores just the result and can be added to similar objects to combine the graphs.
+Once finished, you may either call one of the graph displaying methods of this class or the get_DebiasingGraphsObject method to get an object which stores just the result and can be added to similar objects to combine the graphs.

-### get_FaireaGraphsObject
+### get_DebiasingGraphsObject

-Returns the FaireaGraphsObject produced by run_framework
+Returns the DebiasingGraphsObject produced by run_framework

 ### Getters and graphs

-The following functions belong to the FaireaGraphsObject, but may also be called on the bias framework.
-Read the section on
+The following functions belong to the DebiasingGraphsObject, but may also be called on the bias framework.
+For further details read the relevant section under [Debiasing Graphs](#debiasing-graphs).

+* get_debias_methodologies
+* get_error_metric_names
+* get_bias_metric_names
+* get_raw_data
+* show_single_graph
+* show_subplots
+* show_all_subplots